 - Merchant Mortgages

 - National Australia Bank (NAB)

 - St George Bank (StG / SGB)

 - Westpac Bank (WBC)

-Although our Lenders Mortgage Insurance calculator doesn’t take all of these lenders into account, you can expect that for most of them the LMI premium will be similar to the ones listed above.
+Although our Lenders Mortgage Insurance calculator doesn’t take all of these lenders into account, you can expect that the LMI premium will be similar to the ones listed in the calculator results.

-If you would like an LMI quote for a specific lender then please contact one of our mortgage brokers on 1300 889 743.
+If you’d like an LMI quote for a specific lender then please contact one of our mortgage brokers on 1300 889 743.

 This is not the same as the stamp duty charged on the purchase of a property.